Adarshd19/EPGVF/README.md

 This error appears if you did not put the system Independent class files into your ImageJ plugins folder
 * Error Message: java.lang.NullPointerException:
-This error appears if you did not put the template image file “OxiTemplate_OD.tif” into the workspace/IJ folder.
+This error appears if you did not put the template image file “OD.tif” into the workspace/IJ folder.